Akshola00/Akshola00/README.md

 **Fullstack & Web3 Developer** | **Frontend:** Next.js, React | **Backend:** Python, Django
 🔹 **StarkNet Builder** with Cairo | **Smart Contracts** with Solidity
-🔹 Currently learning **Rust** for blockchain and system-level development
+🔹 Learning **Rust** for blockchain and system-level development

 ---

 ## 🚀 About Me
 Passionate about building in the Web3 space, I’m a full-stack developer with a focus on decentralized applications and smart contracts.
 I’m also expanding my skills in Rust, aiming to deepen my understanding of high-performance and secure blockchain development.
+Im also an active member of the starknet community and contribute to open source projects on starknet.

 ---